 Florida vet removes stick from dog's mouth that was likely there for years, shelter says

-A Florida veterinarian discovered a stick that was likely lodged inside a dog's mouth for three to four years, after examining the canine at a shelter in St. Petersberg on Thursday.
+A Florida veterinarian discovered a stick that was likely lodged inside a dog's mouth for three to four years, after examining the canine at a shelter in St. Petersburg on Thursday.

 A no-kill animal shelter called Friends of Strays had rescued the 8-year-old dog, named Buddy, last month.
 After they noticed rot on his teeth, they put him under with anesthesia for a dental cleaning, according to ABC Action News.